executium/trending-historical-cryptocurrency-news/README.md

 ### Node SDK
 The [Node SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/node-sdk) is available for use.
 Please review the README.md as there are several forms available for the `node` installation.
 Both client and express available.

+### C++  SDK
+The [C++ SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/c%2B%2B-sdk) is available for use.
+Please review the README.md as there are several options available for the `c++` installation with both `linux` and `windows` methods.

+### C# SDK
+The [C# SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/c%23-sdk) is available for use.
+Please review the README.md available there for more information on how to configure the C# files.

+### Kotlin SDK
+The [Kotlin SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/kotlin-sdk) is available for use.
+Please review the README.md available there for more information on how to configure the files.

 ## General Information